octodns/octodns/docs/dynamic_zone_config.rst

     # regexes are too ugly to use as names, so these have useful info for
     # logging/debugging

-    # everytyhing is available for matching
+    # everything is available for matching
     '*us-east-1':
       # we only want the private zones here and they are all under
       # internet.net.
 So this regex will claim them, yes this could be done